khulnasoft/AiKit/docs/overview/deep_dive/continuous_integration.rst

 .. _`continuous integration channel`: https://discord.com/channels/799879767196958751/1189908611208597544
 .. _`discord`: https://discord.gg/sXyFF8tDtm

-We follow the practice of Continuous Integration (CI), in order to regularly build and test code at Ivy.
+We follow the practice of Continuous Integration (CI), in order to regularly build and test code at Aikit.
 This makes sure that:

 #.
 Developers get feedback on their code soon, and Errors in the Code are detected quickly. ✅
 #.
 The developer can easily debug the code when finding the source of an error, and rollback changes in case of Issues. 🔍

-In order to incorporate Continuous Integration in the Ivy Repository, we follow a three-fold technique, which involves:
+In order to incorporate Continuous Integration in the Aikit Repository, we follow a three-fold technique, which involves:

 #.
 Commit Triggered Testing
 #.
 Periodic Testing